Thierry-Dumont/BenchmarksPythonJuliaAndCo/Weno/README.md

 * All the codes are self-contained; there is no linear algebra and thus no need for external libraries.

-* The pure Python **Py** implementation is a relatively immediate translation of the **C++** implementation: it seems to be what a programmer would implement if he wants to follow the algorithmic description.

 ### Running the benchmarks

-cd succesively in C++, Ju, Numba Py, Pythran, PyVec, PythranVec; then look at the documentation.
+cd succesively in C++, Ju, Numba Py; then look at the documentation.

 #### Results: